SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 After the PC Meeting
 --------------------

+[comment]: # (BCP) Some of this may be out of date now that some conferences are on PACMPL

 Send acceptance and rejection letters as soon as possible after the PC meeting.
 Authors using LaTeX should be directed to the [template